 Why It Is Urgent

-Your chimney’s mortar joints are the only thing holding the bricks together.
-Unlike a wall that has the weight of the structure above compressing it, the upper courses of a chimney are held in place primarily by the mortar bond.
-When mortar fails, individual bricks become loose.
+Your chimney’s mortar joints are the only thing holding the upper courses of brick together.
+Unlike a wall where the weight of the structure above compresses the masonry, the top section of a chimney is held in place primarily by the mortar bond.
+When that bond fails, individual bricks become loose.
 A single loose brick at the top of a chimney is a falling hazard in high winds.

 Urgency Level: High

 Mortar failure at the chimney crown level is especially time-sensitive because water entry at the top saturates every course of brick below it.
-Chimney tuckpointing at this stage typically costs $300 to $900.
-Delaying until the bricks themselves begin failing pushes the repair into the $2,000 to $5,000 range for a partial or full rebuild.
+Chimney tuckpointing at this stage typically runs $800 to $2,500 for all four sides.
+Delaying until bricks themselves begin failing pushes the cost into $3,000 to $6,000 for a partial rebuild or $6,000 to $15,000 for a full rebuild.

 Sign 2: Chimney Leaning or Tilting